 |Photo by Katrina Ludlow|

-Making this cake, I thought of my stepdad because blackberry picking is probably his favourite summer sport.
+Making this cake, I thought of my stepdad because blackberry picking is his favourite summer sport.
 In the month of August, he'll be gone for hours at a time, lost in the bushes and in his thoughts, meditating in the sunshine and brambles, returning home with mountains of the little black jewels.
 He likes to eat them on his cereal or yoghurt but he also freezes a lot of them.
 So whenever I come home for a visit, even if it's in the dead of winter, I can pop open the freezer and have a little taste of summer in the Gaspereau Valley.

 BLACKBERRY SWIRL POUNDCAKE WITH TULSI BASIL